 This topic uses MySQL database as an example to describe how to connect Quick BI to RDS MySQL.

+Before connecting Quick BI to RDS MySQL, make sure you have access permissions to the MySQL database.
+For more information, see Create accounts and databases for an ApsaraDB RDS for MySQL instance.
 Assume that you already have a MySQL database running properly and the data in this database can be used.

 - Log on to the Quick BI console.